-This spring I am teaching Technical Communication, Visual Communication, and UX Research for undergraduates in Engineering and Technical Communication and Visual Communication for undergraduate and graduate engineers.
-Additionally, I have experience teaching business communication, accounting communication ethics, and all levels of composition (including honors), as well as foundations of reading and writing for college.
+This fall I am teaching Technical Communication, Visual Communication, and UX Research for undergraduates in Engineering and Technical Communication and Visual Communication for Technical Communication Management graduate students.
+Additionally, I have experience teaching visual communication, business communication, accounting communication ethics, and all levels of composition (including honors), as well as foundations of reading and writing for college.

 If you would like more information, please feel free to contact me via email at email@example.com.